All Episodes

 Scientists cool their outlook on global warming using temperature readings from the past 100 years.

-Duke university scientists announced yesterday that the magnitude of future global warming will likely fall well short of current highest predictions.
+Duke University scientists announced yesterday that the magnitude of future global warming will likely fall well short of current highest predictions.

 They're not predictions, they're wild guesses.

-The Duke researchers noted that some observational studies predicted that the Earth's temperature could rise as much as 16 degrees in this century because of an increase in carbon dioxide man-made greenhouse gases.
+Supported by the National Oceanic and Atmospheric Administration, the Department of Energy, and the National Science Foundation, the Duke researchers noted that some observational studies predicted that the Earth's temperature could rise as much as 16 degrees in this century because of an increase in carbon dioxide, man-made greenhouse gases.

-The Duke estimates show that the chances the planet's temperature will rise even by 11 degrees is only 5%, which falls in line with previous less alarming predictions that meteorologists made almost three decades ago.
+The Duke estimates show that the chances the planet's temperature will rise even by 11 degrees is only 5%, which falls in line with previous, less alarming predictions that meteorologists made almost three decades ago.

 And then National Geographic News, climate less sensitive to greenhouse gases than predicted, study says.